The OCC is Ontario's largest, most inclusive, and credible business network.

 Infrastructure forms the backbone of our economy and society.
 It connects the province’s people and businesses, powers our homes and industry, and facilitates our access to the world.
 It directly contributes to the productivity of our workforce and it makes our standard of living possible.The OCC’s goal is to work with government to build the kind of infrastructure that sets a foundation for long-term, sustainable economic growth and prosperity.

-Related Publications: See our report Building Better: Setting Up the Next Ontario Long-Term Infrastructure Plan for Success (August 2017), our letter to Premier Wynne on Broadband Infrastructure (July 2016)
+Related Publications: See our transportation report, Moving Forward (December 2018), Building Better: Setting Up the Next Ontario Long-Term Infrastructure Plan for Success (August 2017), our letter to Premier Wynne on Broadband Infrastructure (July 2016)

 Regional Economic Development